 Adaptive Information Processing - when it works well

-So our brain helps us process what is happening to us all the time.
-The majority of the time it does this really successfully and efficiently.
+Our brain helps us process what is happening to us all the time, the majority of the time it does this really successfully and efficiently.
 Sometimes, it helps us get over intensely emotional experiences so that we can learn from them.

 Let's look at an example.
 Imagine you have had a bad argument with your partner.
-On the day of the argument your emotions would probably be riding high.
+On the day of the argument, your emotions would probably be riding high.
 But give it a day or two, maybe a bit longer and you would have 'slept on it'; perhaps you would have talked it over with a friend (who might introduce a different perspective on the issue).
 You might be able to see that some of the things that had been said - also by you - were a bit unfair.
 So you learn from the experience, all courtesy of your fantastic brain.
-Maybe you and your partner talk again and you come to a different, hopefully better, understanding.
+Maybe you and your partner talk again and you come to a different, hopefully, better understanding.
 Given enough time for your brain to process the original argument, the memory of it will no longer produce a strong emotional reaction.
-You may even be able to laugh about it, with all the negative feelings gone but useful lessons learnt (e.g. about how NOT to press your partner's buttons).
+You may even be able to laugh about it, with all the negative feelings gone but useful lessons learnt.

 When Adaptive Information Processing gets 'stuck'